contrast-zone/t-rewriter.js/README.md

 Incidentally, Tricosm may support processes in an impotrant area of computing: compiler construction (metacompiling).
 We hope that **hobby programming language builders** may find an interest to use Tricosm in their experiments.
 Another area of computing that may directly benefit from Tricosm is theorem proving.
 We also hope that **hobby theoretical researchers** may find Tricosm an interesting tool to use in their work.

 We are taking a stand that fields of using Tricosm is actually inexhaustible area, considering all the possibilities of program synthesis.
 Nevertheless, the **metacompiling** and **theorem proving** areas seem to be reasonable application fields from an aspect of attracting actual users.
-If you have other ideas about reasonable applications to attract users, please join the [Tricosm discussion area](https://github.com/tricosm/tricosm-core/discussions).
+If you have other ideas about reasonable Tricosm applications to attract users, please join the [discussion area](https://github.com/tricosm/tricosm-core/discussions).

 ## 2. project specifics